DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

 the compile, or get them here: https://github.com/apigee/api-platform-samples/tree/master/doc-samples/java-cookbook/lib

-The Guava Jar must be uploaded with your proxy bundle.

 ## Notes

-There is one callout class, com.google.apigee.edgecallouts.prng.SecureRandomCallout , which uses [java.security.SecureRandom](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) to generate random values.
+There is one callout class, com.google.apigee.callouts.prng.SecureRandomCallout , which uses [java.security.SecureRandom](https://docs.oracle.com/javase/8/docs/api/java/security/SecureRandom.html) to generate random values.

 ## Support

 This callout is open-source software, and is not a supported part of Apigee Edge.
 If you need assistance, you can try inquiring on
-[the Apigee Community Site](https://community.apigee.com).
+[the Apigee Community Site](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee).
 There is no service-level guarantee for responses to inquiries regarding this callout.

 ## LICENSE

-This material is copyright 2015-2018 Google LLC. and is licensed under the Apache 2.0 license.
+This material is Copyright © 2015-2022 Google LLC. and is licensed under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file.